Imagine it’s the end of a long day.

 Most franchisees know reviews matter, but many don’t realize just how much they matter.

-Another reported 88% of customers are influenced to buy or use a service based on reviews alone.
+88% of customers are influenced to buy or use a service based on reviews alone.

 As such, it’s important to be vigilant of the types of reviews your franchise is receiving, and then work to improve your reviews and online reputation wherever possible.

-You can attract more reviews by ensuring your franchisees have profiles set up on popular review sites, and you can create a better impression of your brand by responding quickly and courteously to all reviews left by customers (whether they’re good and bad).
+You can attract more reviews by ensuring your franchisees have profiles set up on popular review sites, and you can create a better impression of your brand by responding quickly and courteously to all reviews left by customers (whether they’re good or bad).
 And of course, the best way to bring up your average star rating is to continually work on improving your customer service.

 Next steps for accurate and consistent NAP + WE